matplotlib/matplotlib/doc/api/animation_api.rst

 .. note::

-    Note that the zorder of artists is not taken into account when 'blitting' as the artists are always 'blit' on top.
+    The zorder of artists is not taken into account when 'blitting' as the artists are always 'blit' on top.

 The expected signature on ``func`` and ``init_func`` is very simple to